Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 }
 ```

-#### Save the Rule and Republish Configuration
+#### Save the rule and republish the configuration

 After you finish your rule configuration, verify the rule details are as shown below:

 ![Adobe Journey Optimizer - Decisioning extension Lifecycle rule Configuration](../../.gitbook/assets/ajo-decisioning-lifecycle-rule.png)

 1. Click on **Save**.
-2. [Republish your configuration](../../getting-started/create-a-mobile-property#publish-the-configuration) to the desired environment.
+2. [Republish your configuration](../../getting-started/create-a-mobile-property.md#publish-the-configuration) to the desired environment.

 ### Analytics for Target (A4T)

 Set up the Analytics for Target (A4T) cross-solution integration by enabling the A4T campaigns to use Analytics as the reporting source for an activity.
 Subsequently, all reporting and segmentation for that activity is based on Analytics data collection.
-For more information, see [Adobe Analytics for Adobe Target (A4T)](https://docs.adobe.com/content/help/en/target/using/integrate/a4t/a4t.html).
+For more information, see [Adobe Analytics for Adobe Target (A4T)](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html).

 Once Analytics is listed as the reporting source for an activity on Target UI, A4T works out of the box in the Optimize SDK.
 The Experience Edge handles forwarding any Target A4T payloads to Adobe Analytics and no additional action is required on the client-side.